Social Isolation, Overtraining, Burnout, Injuries and Retirement

 - Fears about the process of resuming one’s baseline level of functioning and the uncertainty regarding the future.

 - The loss of confidence in one’s ability to achieve again

 - Anxieties about potential reinjury after one’s return to the sport or work responsibilities.

 Knowing that injury adjustment and recovery does not happen without strong negative emotions is important.
 The support of a psychologist can be very significant in the process as it can aid in normalizing the suffering and uncertainty.
-The process is often long and knowing what to anticipate at each stage can enhance your chances of success.
+The process of recovery often takes a long time, and knowing what to anticipate at each stage can enhance your chances of success.

 Reference: Lavallee and Andersen In “Performance Psychology In Action”, Hays K., 2012

-Retirement from athletic pursuits or high-level careers involves making the difficult decision to retire and then a complex adjustment process that requires adjustments of both personal identity and social identity as well as changes in the social support system of the individual.
+Retirement from athletic pursuits or high-level careers involves making the difficult decision to retire.
+Once the individual has made the decision to retire, they can expect a complex adjustment process that requires adjustments of both personal identity and social identity, as well as changes in the social support system of the individual.

 The reasons and timing for the decision to retire are often grouped into two broad categories: